Wednesday, July 25, 2018

 A clearwing moth.
 Holding still, thus the rare animal photo from me.
 Birds sing, and pollinators flit around as I aim my cell-phone camera.
 I care for them, am aware, feel enriched, but mostly others must take their photos for you.
 (Thank you, to all the animal photographers.)

-Now purple prairie clover blooms in full.
-Swarming (blurrily here) with little rare stingless bees and other pollinators.
-Characteristic of high-quality prairie and open savanna.
+Purple prairie clover blooms swarming (blurrily here) with little rare stingless bees and other pollinators.
+This classy species is characteristic of high-quality prairie and open savanna.

 In some places, the purple is joined by the even rarer white prairie clover.
 The white seemed for many years like it might not adapt to Somme at all.
 There were just a handful of plants, in some years none found at all.
 We continued to look for new local populations that might have more robust gene pools.